Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

     os.system("cls") if name == "nt" else system("clear")
 ```

-At this stage, all the user now sees when submiting no or invalid input is a warning `No value or text value submitted`.
-The program resets itself after a brief period of time by employing the `sleep(2)` method from the imported `time` module set to 2 seconds.
+At this stage, all the user now sees when submiting no or invalid input is the warning `No value or text value submitted`.
+The program resets itself after a brief period of time by employing the `sleep()` method from the imported `time` module.
 This is necessary to give the users an oppurtunity to review and understand the message.

-It's a confidence building experience as they don't see an application crash caused by an error or update too quiclkly..
+It's a confidence building experience.
+We don't want the application to crash caused by an error or update too quiclkly for users to get feedback.

 ### Validating player counts
 Print statements using f strings provide human readible feedback from the terminal.
-This is demonstrated when the user enters a value outside the *range* of players needed for the game.
+This is demonstrated when the user enters a value outside the *type* and *range* of players needed for the game.

 ``` python
 def validate_player_count(player_count):